josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 - xcode-select commandline tools.
 Reinstalling fixes many things that get inexplicably broken.
 - Elasticsearch can be a PITA to get running w/Homebrew
 - MySQL can be a doozy to get various flavors of databases connected to the app.
 - services are not trivial. (mongdb, mysql/mysqld, elasticsearch, running them in a container, or locally, or via homebrew, or all of the above, credentials/ports so all services can connect appropriately.)

 There are lots of services that developers can install on their machines.

-More on this to come someday.
+More on this later.

 ## After you've run some profiling/benchmarks